mstark/eve_open_api/docs/UniverseApi.md

 # **post_universe_names**
 > Array&lt;PostUniverseNames200Ok&gt; post_universe_names(ids, opts)

-Get names and categories for a set of ID's
+Get names and categories for a set of IDs

 Resolve a set of IDs to names and categories.
-Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types.  --- Alternate route: `/dev/universe/names/`  Alternate route: `/v2/universe/names/`
+Supported ID's for resolving are: Characters, Corporations, Alliances, Stations, Solar Systems, Constellations, Regions, Types  --- Alternate route: `/v2/universe/names/`   --- Warning: This route has an upgrade available  --- [Diff of the upcoming changes](https://esi.evetech.net/diff/latest/dev/#POST-/universe/names/)

 ### Example
 ```ruby